lucasbazvd/Portifolio-Projects/job web scraping and automatic e-mail sending/README.md

 Objectives:

-1) Collect the folowing informations: Role, Company, level and link and storage them in a DataFrame.
+1) Collect the folowing informations: Role, Company, level, <bold>link</bold> and storage them in a DataFrame.
 2) Transform the DataFrame in a spreadsheet.
 3) Send an personalized e-mail with the spreadsheet created.